 Causes of Difficulty Swallowing

-When you swallow, it seems like a natural act, but it’s actually composed of three actions: moving food or liquid from your mouth to your throat, squeezing it down your throat past your windpipe, and sending it down your esophagus to your stomach.
+When you swallow, it seems like a natural act, but it’s composed of three actions: moving food or liquid from your mouth to your throat, squeezing it down your throat past your windpipe, and sending it down your esophagus to your stomach.
 Problems can occur during any of the three actions.

 Mouth causes of swallowing difficulty include: